tktracker/IntuneDocs/intune/fundamentals/in-development.md

 <!-- ***********************************************-->
 ## Role-based access control

-### New Intune built-in role Endpoint security manager<!--4253397 idready-->
-A new Intune built-in role will be available: the Endpoint security manager.
-This new role gives admins full access to the Endpoint Manager node in Intune and ready-only access to other areas.
-The role is an expansion of the “Security Administrator” role from Azure AD.
-If you currently just have Global Admins as roles, then there’s no changes needed.
-If you use roles, and you’d like the granularity that the Endpoint Security Manager provides, then assign that role when it is available.
-For more information about built-in roles, see [Role-based access control](role-based-access-control.md).

 ### Intune Roles user interface changes coming<!--5801612 idready-->
 The user interface for [Microsoft Endpoint Manager Admin Center](https://go.microsoft.com/fwlink/?linkid=2109431) > **Tenant administration** > **Roles** will be changing to a more user-friendly and intuitive design.
 This experience provides the same settings and details that you use now, however the new experience employs a wizard-like process.